 12. Take a Walking Tour of The Strip

 Address: S Las Vegas Blvd, Las Vegas, NV 89109

-The bright lights at night are tough to beat, making the nightlife of the Strip livelier.
-A great way to see the strip is on a guided walking tour of the Strip where you’ll hear different stories and histories from a tour guide.
+The Las Vegas Strip is the destination in Sin City for its vast concentration of great resort hotels and lavish casinos along the iconic Las Vegas Boulevard.
+These electrifying lights at night are tough to beat, making the nightlife of The Strip even livelier if you can believe it.
+A great way to see The Strip is via a guided walking tour, where you’ll hear different stories from a local tour guide.

-Alternatively, take a self-guided tour and take in the Las Vegas Strip as it is always filled with lots of people strolling around and having fun (it’s great for people-watching).
-This wonderful district is also flooded with vendors and various entertainers completing the busy, lively, and buzzing streets.
+Alternatively, you could take a self-guided tour of The Strip, as it is always filled with lots of people strolling around (which makes it great for people-watching).
+This fantastic district is flooded with vendors and various entertainers populating the buzzing streets.